Lewis-Stuart-11/3D-Plant-View-Synthesis/README.md

 Next, the dataset should be downloaded and extracted using the following link:  [TO ADD: GigaDB LINK].
 Not all instances need to be downloaded and extracted, only the plants that you wish to execute.
 For ease of use, these should be downlaoded in same directory as the repo.

-To ensure that our models can be easily executed, we have included a 'run_models.py' script in this directory that is designed for simple interfacing with NeRFStudio as well as our dataset
+To ensure that our models can be easily executed, we have included a 'run_models.py' script in this directory that is designed for simple interfacing with NeRFStudio as well as our dataset. **Running this script is required if you are executing our trained models**, as this script will correctly update the saved paths in the config file to match the dataset location on your local PC.

 ## Setting up NeRFStudio